TYPE DESIGN INFORMATION PAGE last updated on

 | OCR-B was developed by Adrian Frutiger.
 Norbert Schwarz (Rechenzentrum, Ruhr-Universitaet Bochum) developed this metafont package.
 In 2010, Zdenek Wagner created type 1 and Opentype versions of this font, as OCR B Outline.
 [Google] [More] ⦿ |

-World Language Resources: "thousands of products supporting literally hundreds of languages.
-We have herein the most comprehensive collection of products for language learning, translation, dictionary, OCR, fonts and many other uses to be found anywhere."
-Commercial outfit.
+Many products supporting hundreds of languages.
+A collection of products for language learning, translation, dictionary, OCR and fonts.
 [Google] [More] ⦿ | |

 Designer with Tony Lyons at Letraset of the OCR style face Buzzer Three (1995).
 FontShop link.
 Linotype link.
 [Google] [MyFonts] [More] ⦿ | |